Cost Update

 Do I need a permit for deck building in San Francisco?

 Yes, in almost all cases.
-If the deck is more than 30 inches above the ground, or if it's attached to the house, the city requires a permit.
-Even ground-level decks often require a "Permit Now" or over-the-counter check to ensure you aren't violating lot coverage rules.
+If the deck is more than 30 inches above the ground or if it’s attached to the house, you need a permit.
+San Francisco is very strict about this because of fire safety and seismic codes.

 Check the latest deck building costs for San Francisco and other cities on LookupCost.com.